Version Control

 Best Practices

-- Always include meaningful instantiate descriptions.
+- Always include meaningful version descriptions.

 - Reference version numbers in documentation and handoffs.